 That section also describes how to convert tables from the

 utf8mb4, and what constraints may apply in

-A similar set of collations is available for each Unicode
+A similar set of collations is available for most Unicode

-character set.
-For example, each has a Danish collation, the names
+character sets.
+For example, each has a Danish collation, the

 MySQL uses no BOM for UTF-8 values.